 Energy Affordability & Resilience

-Right now too many of our homes and places we gather put us at risk from the harms of climate change, like extreme heat that killed more than 100 Oregonians over the last few summers alone.
+Too many of our homes and places we gather put us at risk from the harms of climate change, like extreme heat that killed more than 100 Oregonians over the last few summers alone.
 The way we heat and cook with fossil fuels is making things worse, especially for lower-income and frontline communities.
-Homes and buildings are Oregon’s second largest source of climate pollution.
+Homes and buildings are Oregon’s second largest source of climate pollution, and our first line of defense from climate harms.

-Oregon’s legislature must take action in 2025 to give more Oregonians access to more resilient and safer homes and buildings.
+Oregon’s legislature must take action in 2026 to give more Oregonians access to resilient, safer homes and buildings.

 Following Through on Victories